 - After selecting a filtering item in the list box that appears by clicking [▼] at the right on the filter menu, options appear in the filter menu list.
 Select an option. - You can select multiple options in the filter menu list.
-(Hold down the <Shift> key and left-click with the mouse for consecutive selection.
-Hold down the <Ctrl> key and left-click with the mouse to select individually.) - The filter menus/filter menu lists are prioritized from left to right.
+(Hold down the <shift> key and click with the mouse for consecutive selection.
+Hold down the <command> key and click with the mouse to select individually.) - The filter menus/filter menu lists are prioritized from left to right.
 You can specify filtering options from left to right to narrow down filtering.